 Sunday mornings are a busy time at church as everyone comes together to attend Sunday School, practice in music groups, meet in fellowship and worship.
 Frequently, there are special events after the service to gather for a meal and entertainment.
 The weekday calendar is also full with the daily activity of the church, outreach, meetings, rehearsals, and volunteer opportunities.

-The Church is directly involved in the neighborhood.
-Located in the Longview neighborhood of Rock Island, through outreach the church partners with nearby Rock Island Academy and people in need can come to the office to get emergency assistance.
+Church of Peace is directly involved in the Longview neighborhood of Rock Island.
+Through outreach, the church partners with Rock Island Academy, and people in need can come to the church office for emergency assistance.
 In the past, the church has hosted work camps in the summer to help in local upkeep efforts.
 The Community Caring Conference office is located at the church and this “self-help” neighborhood organization has become an active force in the community working for the good of the people.

 The Church of Peace has been in located Rock Island since 1895.
 Founded by German immigrants the church was originally called Deutsche Evangelical Friedens Gemeinde or German Evangelical Peace Church.
 In 1912, the congregation built the church at its current location on 12th Street and 12th Avenue.
 The history is seen in the stained glass windows and the bell tower as it stands tall in the neighborhood.
 An addition was added in the 1950s for offices and education classrooms.